elizhyu/elizhyu.github.io/pages/projects/hybrid-electric-go-kart.md

 ### Gas Engine Control

 The ignition and stall of the gas engine are controlled by the microcontroller.
 Once the 'ignition' port of gas engine is connected to 12V, the engine starts.
 Once the 'stall' ported is grounded, the engine stops.
 Since gas engine and alternator operates at high voltage, a relay is utilized in the control system.
-The gas engine RPM is controlled by a servo motor to privde desired 48V output.
+The gas engine RPM is controlled by a servo motor to provide desired 48V output.

 **Code to drive relay**